zestai/zrp/README.rst

 The models included in this package were trained on publicly-available voter registration data and validated multiple times: on hold out sets of voter registration data and on a national sample of PPP loan forgiveness data.
 The results were consistent across tests:  20-30% more African Americans correctily identified as African American, and 60% fewer whites identified as people of color as compared with the status quo BISG method.

-Performance on the national PPP loan forgiveness dataset was as follows:
+Performance on the national PPP loan forgiveness dataset was as follows (comparing ZRP softmax with the BISG-80 method):

 *African American*